dhirajpatra/kafka-zookeeper-flask-docker/README.md

 3. Rebuild the Docker images using `docker-compose build`.
 4. Restart the application containers using `docker-compose up -d`.

-This README provides a comprehensive overview of the application's functionality, dependencies, and API details.
-Feel free to customize it further as needed.
+Feel free to get more details in https://dhirajpatra.blogspot.com